Our Popular Events

 We organise sizeable fund-raising events throughout the year.
-Click Here to go to our Events Page.
-Most are established favourites including:
+Our most are established favourites include:

 - Charity Golf Day 2021 at Sene Valley Golf Club, Hythe raised £8,500